marciosantetti/website/content/authors/admin/_index.md

 ---

-Marcio Santetti is a Ph.D.
-Candidate at the Department of Economics, The University of Utah.
+Welcome!
+I am an applied macroeconomist, currently a Ph.D.
+Candidate at the [Department of Economics](https://www.econ.utah.edu/), University of Utah.

+My research focuses on the interactions between technological progress, climate change, and income distribution.

+You can contact me by email, [santetti@gmail.com](mailto:santetti@gmail.com), or through the contact form below.